-This year our contributors gave recommendations for travel to more than a dozen new destinations, including the U.S. Virgin Islands, Dallas-Fort Worth, London, Catalina Island, Kyoto, Zion National Park, Havana, and Philadelphia, just to name a few.
-If you’re looking for travel inspiration for 2017, remember you can always browse our recommended destinations in the left side bar at Family Travel 411.
+ADVICE: Tips for Travel with Kids of Every Temperament – This year our contributors gave recommendations for travel to more than a dozen new destinations, including the U.S. Virgin Islands, Dallas-Fort Worth, London, Catalina Island, Kyoto, Zion National Park, Havana, and Philadelphia, just to name a few.
+If you’re looking for travel inspiration, remember you can always browse our recommended destinations in the Destinations main menu.

 Meanwhile, at our sister site, TravelswithBaby.com, I was spilling the beans from my recipe for the “secret sauce” that makes travel with kids all the more enjoyable.
 Truth is, understanding your child’s dominant “temperament” traits–and how to best plan travel with those in mind–is the secret to happier family travels with kids of any age.